Right to education: Racial and gender equality

+International comparisons

+In countries such as Germany, France, Norway, Austria, Finland, Iceland, and Denmark, there are higher education systems that do not require tuition, which allows for more education and more-involved overall education.
+It is believed that higher education is essential for a student's life plan, has a substantial impact on economic growth, and eliminates discrimination against lower-income families in these specific countries.
+In other countries, there have been programs that choose not to end racial and gender-based discrimination, but instead have schools exclusively for people of a particular race or sex and/or are not making progress towards desegregation.

 The impact of privatization on the right to education

-The privatization of education can have a positive impact for some social groups, in the form of increased availability of learning opportunities, greater parental choice and a wider range of curricula.
-However, it can also have negative effects resulting from insufficient or inadequate monitoring and regulation by the public authorities (schools without licences, hiring of untrained teachers and absence of quality assurance), with potential risks for social cohesion and solidarity.
+The privatization of education can have negative effects resulting from insufficient or inadequate monitoring and regulation by the public authorities (schools without licences, hiring of untrained teachers and absence of quality assurance), with potential risks for social cohesion and solidarity.
 Of particular concern: "Marginalised groups fail to enjoy the bulk of positive impacts and also bear the disproportionate burden of the negative impacts of privatisation."
 Furthermore, uncontrolled fees demanded by private providers could undermine universal access to education.
 More generally, this could have a negative impact on the enjoyment of the right to a good quality education and on the realization of equal educational opportunities.
+However, it can have a positive impact for some social groups, in the form of increased availability of learning opportunities, greater parental choice and a wider range of curricula.